microsoft/sqlworkshops/SQLGroundToCloud/README.md

 The concepts and skills taught in this workshop form the starting points for:

 - Solution Architects and Developers, to understand how to put together an end to end solution.
-- Data Professionals and DevOps teams, to implement and operate a SQL Server systems on premises and in the cloud.
+- Data Professionals and DevOps teams, to implement and operate SQL Server systems on premises and in the cloud.
 - Solution Architects and Developers, to understand how to put together an end-to-end solution.
 - Data Scientists, to understand the environment used to analyze and solve specific predictive problems.

 <p style="border-bottom: 1px solid lightgrey;"></p>
 <img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/building1.png"> <h2>Business Applications of this Workshop</h2>

 Businesses require near real-time insights from ever-larger sets of data from a variety of sources.
-Many have not explored teh improvements made in the latest versions of SQL Server, and some are only now exploring the cloud as a computing platform.
+Many have not explored the improvements made in the latest versions of SQL Server, and some are only now exploring the cloud as a computing platform.
 As time has progressed, a more dramatic upgrade process may be required.

 In addition to traditional Online Transaction Processing (OLTP) and Online Analytic Processing (OLAP) workloads, some industry examples of data processing from multiple sources of data at scale are in Retail (Demand Prediction, Market-Basket Analysis), Finance (Fraud detection, customer segmentation), Healthcare (Fiscal control analytics, Disease Prevention prediction and classification, Clinical Trials optimization), Public Sector (Revenue prediction, Education effectiveness analysis), Manufacturing (Predictive Maintenance, Anomaly Detection) and Agriculture (Food Safety analysis, Crop forecasting) to name just a few.